Prey (2017 video game): Story and art

 The narrative concept for Prey came to Colantonio during one of his airline flights while on travel; on return, he started to engage with the Austin studio to flesh out the ideas for the narrative, design, and gameplay, looking to build as detailed a world as they had for the city of Dunwall used as the setting for Dishonored.
-Colantonio said that it took about a year from this initial concept to come up with setting the game in an alternate timeline that helped support this detailing.
-They considered how the future would have been different if Kennedy survived the assassination attempt, allowing them to flesh out the narrative and design of the space station.
+Colantonio said that it took about a year from this initial concept to come up with an alternate timeline that helped support this detailing.
+They considered how the future would have been different if John F. Kennedy survived the assassination attempt, allowing them to flesh out the narrative and design of the space station.
 This itself directly attributed to the styles used in the various parts of the station, with the team considering what architecture would have influenced those most responsible for operating Talos I at the time.
-This ranged from considering what Kennedy would have seen frequently were he alive in the 1960s and 1970s, to envision how those funding contemporary commercial space efforts like Elon Musk or Google would style a space station.
-As Talos I is a relatively small space, Arkane was able to detail the station in depth, such as naming each non-playable character, including those already dead by the story's present, and fleshing out background stories for them, as to make the game's world more cohesive.
+This ranged from considering what Kennedy would have seen frequently were he alive in the 1960s and 1970s, to envisioning how those funding contemporary commercial space efforts like Elon Musk or Google would style a space station.
+As Talos I is a relatively small space, Arkane was able to detail the station in depth to make the world more cohesive, such as naming and fleshing out background stories for each non-player character (NPC), including those already dead by the story's beginning.

 The narrative directed them to the types of weapons that would be available to the player.
 Arkane recognized that as a research station, their security forces would only likely have common weapons, such as pistols and shotguns, and would not have the equivalent of super-powerful gear like Doom's BFG.
 What advanced weapons are available were designed to look like prototypes and have flaws associated with them being only in their testing phase.